 The crime rate has increased over the past decade in Rhode Island, going from 2,378 crimes in 2006 to 2,386 by 30% higher than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-Any peace officer in Rhode Island has the power to arrest someone in the state.
-A peace officer as defined by Rhode Island law § 12-7-21, includes state police, park police, capitol police, fire marshals, university police, conservation officers, local police, sheriffs and deputy sheriffs, along with federal law enforcement agents.
+Any peace officer in this state has the power to arrest someone in the state.
+A peace officer as defined by RI law § 12-7-21, includes state police, park police, capitol police, fire marshals, university police, conservation officers, local police, sheriffs and deputy sheriffs, along with federal law enforcement agents.
 Prison guards, the warden and other employees of the state prison are also included.
-Any private citizen may even arrest someone in Rhode Island if they know someone committed a crime or they are witness to one.
+Any private citizen may even arrest someone here if they know someone committed a crime or they are witness to one.

-Arrest records can stay on a record forever in Rhode Island if the offender does not apply to have them removed or they are not eligible to be removed.
+Arrest records can stay on an RI state record forever if the offender does not apply to have them removed or they are not eligible to be removed.
 In the case where the arrest was dismissed, or the person was found not guilty, they can apply to have those records sealed.
 If they were arrested by mistake due to mistaken identity or some other reason, they could apply to have those records sealed as well.
 First time offenders of misdemeanors are eligible after a 5-year waiting period to get their records expunged.
 If someone has multiple misdemeanors, they have to wait ten years before applying.

 Yes.
-Rhode Island offers both sealing and expungement for criminal and arrests records.
+RI offers both sealing and expungement for criminal and arrests records.
 Arrests that resulted in dismissal or not guilty verdicts are eligible to be sealed.
 Convictions must be processed via an expungement process.
 Domestic violence and other serious crimes are not eligible ever for expungement.
-For felonies, only first-time offenders and non-violent crimes can be expunged from a criminal record.
+For felonies, only first-time offenders and non-violent crimes can be expunged from an RI criminal record.

 Most of the violent crime offenders in Rhode Island were 20-29 and the largest percentage of violent crime victims were 20-29.